-The actuarial assumptions used in the July 1, 2020 and 2019, valuations were based on the results of an actuarial experience study for the period July 1, 2014 to June 30, 2018.
+The actuarial assumptions used in the July 1, 2021, valuation were based on the results of an actuarial experience study for the period July 1, 2018 to June 30, 2021.
+The actuarial assumptions used in the July 1, 2020, valuation were based on the results of an actuarial experience study for the period July 1, 2014 to June 30, 2018.
 It is likely that future experience will not exactly conform to these assumptions.
 To the extent that actual experience deviates from these assumptions, the emerging liabilities may be higher or lower than anticipated.
 The more the experience deviates, the larger the impact on future financial statements.

-In accordance with state statute, the long-term expected rate of return on plan investments (7.00% at plan years June 30, 2021 and June 30, 2020), is determined by the state Treasurer, after consultation with the Directors of the Division of Investment and Division of Pensions and Benefits, the board of trustees, and the actuaries.
+In accordance with state statute, the long-term expected rate of return on plan investments (7.00% at plan years June 30, 2022 and June 30, 2021), is determined by the state Treasurer, after consultation with the Directors of the Division of Investment and Division of Pensions and Benefits, the board of trustees, and the actuaries.
 The long-term expected rate of return was determined using a building block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-Best estimates of arithmetic rates of return for each major asset class included in PERS's target asset allocation as of June 30, 2021 and 2020, are summarized in the following table:
+Best estimates of arithmetic rates of return for each major asset class included in PERS's target asset allocation as of plan years ended June 30, 2022 and 2021, are summarized in the following table:

-2021 2020
+2022

-Long-Term Expected Long-Term Expected
+Long-Term Expected

-Asset Class Target Allocation Real Rate of Return Real Rate of Return
+Asset Class Target Allocation Real Rate of Return

-U.S. equity 27.00% 7.71% 7.71%
+U.S. equity 27.00% 8.12%

-Non-U.S. developed markets equity 13.50% 8.71% 8.57%
+Non-U.S. developed markets equity 13.50% 8.38%

-Emerging markets equity 5.50% 10.69% 10.23%
+Emerging markets equity 5.50% 10.33%

-Private equity 13.00% 11.30% 11.42%
+Private equity 13.00% 11.80%

-Real assets 3.00% 7.40% 9.73%
+Real assets 3.00% 7.60%

-Real estate 8.00% 9.15% 9.56%
+Real estate 8.00% 11.19%

-High yield 2.00% 3.75% 5.95%
+High yield 2.00% 4.95%

-Private credit 8.00% 7.60% 7.59%
+Private credit 8.00% 8.10%

-Investment grade credit 8.00% 1.68% 2.67%
+Investment grade credit 8.00% 3.38%

-Cash equivalents 4.00% 0.50% 0.50%
+Cash equivalents 4.00% 1.75%

-U.S. Treasuries 5.00% 0.95% 1.94%
+U.S. Treasuries 5.00% 1.75%

-Risk mitigation strategies 3.00% 3.35% 3.40%
+Risk mitigation strategies 3.00% 4.91%

 100.00%